 Even within a year a vehicle’s value can depreciate a lot.
 It can reach the point where the amount outstanding on the loan is higher than the value of the vehicle.

-If the vehicle is destroyedc or stolen, suddenly you owe in more in loans than what you will receive from your insurer.
+If the vehicle is destroyed or stolen, you owe more in loans than what you will receive from your insurer.
 On top of that you will still need to get a replacement vehicle.

 While gap insurance is one option, new car replacement coverage could be a better option if you are eligible.